-As part of the offer pack, parents will receive an invitation to our Post-Offer Reception which will take place during the week after February half term as well as details about optional Post-Offer Breakfasts also taking place during the week after February half term.
-This is a further opportunity for parents to meet our current Senior School students, parents and senior members of staff.
+As part of the offer pack, parents will receive an invitation to our Post Offer Reception, which will take place on Tuesday 28 February 2019.
+This is an opportunity for parents to meet our current Senior School students, parents and senior members of staff.